-Public Education to Promote Proper Disposal FOG
+4.4.1 Public Education to Promote Proper Disposal FOG

 The City recognizes grease from restaurants as the number one cause of sewer line stoppages and spills.
-Therefore, another goal will be to develop a Restaurant Owners' Guide for Grease Control which will be distributed to every restaurant within the City.
+Therefore, another goal will be to develop a Restaurant Owners' Guide for Grease Control that will be distributed to every restaurant within the City.
 The guide will contain information on the importance of fighting grease as well as a list of grease control products available from the local hardware stores.

 Large multifamily residential developments are also a significant source of grease.
-The City will develop a "Home Owners Guide for Grease Control" which will cover various options for homeowners to stop pouring grease down sinks from simply pouring it into a glass jar with a lid, storing it under the sink until trash collection day to using products available at local stores.
+The City will develop a "Home Owners Guide for Grease Control" which will cover various options for homeowners to stop pouring grease down sinks.
+These options may vary from simply pouring it into a glass jar with a lid and storing it under the sink until trash collection day, to using products available at local stores.